oclworkshop/ocl2019/Hugo/content/cfp.md

 Topics of interest include (but are not limited to):

 - Mappings between textual modeling languages and other languages/formalisms
+- Mathematical models and/or formal semantics for textual modeling languages
 - Algorithms, evaluation strategies and optimizations in the context of textual modeling languages for:
   - validation, verification, and testing,